coderefinery/git-intro/_episodes/02-basics.md

 ## Modifying committed changes

 In Git it is possible to modify and even remove committed history with `git commit --amend` or `git reset`.
+We will not demonstrate this at this stage.

-Git lets you do marvelous things with history.
+Indeed, Git lets you do marvelous things with history.
 This is all fine and well as long as you are modifying commits that you are not sharing with others.
 When you start collaborating with other people it is considered very bad form and will cause a lot of grief to others if you change things that are already public and have been used.

-In short: if you change something you published you will lose friends and social contacts!
+In short: **if you change commits that other people depend on, you will lose friends and social contacts!**

 ### Questions